mwdavisii/nyx/readme.md

 ├─── id_ed25519.age files  # Example encrypted file
 ```

-* Not that if the repository is private and you're using sudo, it will be looking for the github ssh key in the `/root/.ssh` directory and not your user directory.
+* Note that if the repository is private and you're using sudo, it will be looking for the github ssh key in the `/root/.ssh` directory and not your user directory.

 ### WSL2 Installation